dreispt/anygrate/anygrate/README.rst

 Importing the CSV files
 =======================

-Before importing, existing init data should be matched to csv data if possible. or before importing, foreign keys should be applied an offset?

-It is necessary to know if there is some source data matching target data.
-But how can we know that ?
-We need to determine a discriminatory criterion for each tables to import.

-Once we find it, there are two possibilities :

-- First, data are TOTALLY equivalent and then there is nothing to do !
-- Second, data are equivalent but the ID.

-For this second case, we need to change the source record id by the targeted one.

-By doing this, we will also need to change all the foreign keys referencing it.

-So we have to find out which columns need to be updated if the referenced id changed.
-How can we that ?
-Simply by querying the database for each ordered models given sooner :

-SELECT tc.table_name, kcu.column_name FROM information_schema.table_constraints AS
-tc JOIN information_schema.key_column_usage AS kcu ON tc.constraint_name = kcu.constraint_name JOIN information_schema.constraint_column_usage AS
-ccu ON ccu.constraint_name = tc.constraint_name
-WHERE constraint_type = 'FOREIGN KEY' AND ccu.table_name='one_model';

 Now we can import a csv file using the mapping.
 The list of not imported tables is returned:

     >>> from anygrate import importing